Five Coastal Walks You'll Love Between Cannon Beach and Nehalem, OR

 1. Manzanita Beach (Neahkahnie to Nehalem Bay Jetty), 7 miles (one-way), 0 elevation gain.
 This highly walkable and classic flat sandy beach is protected by low dunes, beach grass and silver-grey drift wood.
 From the west end of Manzanita’s main street, Leneda Avenue, walk south past Manzanita homes for about one mile then immerse into the natural world, from the beginning of Nehalem State Park, all the way to the Jetty (about five more miles).
 Walking north from Leneda Avenue to Neahkahnie (one mile) there are more people and activity.

 2. Neahkahnie Mountain, 6 miles (round trip), 900 feet elevation gain.
 Neahkahnie Mountain dominates the landscape in Manzanita and provides an aerial view of the seven-mile beach walk (#1 above) from its summit.
 Not a sandy beach walk, this is a must do trail walk in the area.
 Drive either to the south trailhead or north trailhead, just off Highway 101.
 Shuttle a car and walk it all one way or do an out and back to the summit from either trailhead.
 Walk through a lush forest of Sitka spruce, Western hemlock and Western red cedar towering over underbrush of sword ferns and salal before emerging onto the grassy slope of the summit.
-From the north trailhead, add on a 2 mile walk out and back to Short Sands Beach, a scenic pocket beach frequented by avid surfers.
+From the north trailhead, add on a 2.6 mile hike out and back to Short Sands Beach, a scenic pocket beach frequented by avid surfers.

 3. Silver Point to Chapman Point via Haystack Rock, 4 miles (one way), 0 elevation gain.
 Iconic Haystack Rock commands attention, at 235 feet.
 It is a nesting paradise for many species of birds including the colorful tufted puffin while anemones and sea stars provide a good show in the tidepools at low tide.
 Education is provided by naturalists during low tides.